AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Syntax**

-* `set-activity-goal sport/SPORT target/TARGET period/PERIOD value/VALUE`
+* `set-activity-goal sport/SPORT type/TYPE period/PERIOD target/TARGET`

 **Parameters**

 * SPORT: The sport for which you want to set a goal.
 It must be one of the following: run, swim, cycle, general.
-* TARGET: The target for which you want to set a goal.
+* TYPE: The metric for which you want to set a goal.
 It must be one of the following: distance, duration.
+* PERIOD: The period for which you want to set a goal.
+It must be one of the following: daily, weekly, monthly, yearly.
+Only activities that are recorded within the period will be counted towards the goal.
-* VALUE: The value of the target.
+* TARGET: The target value.
 It must be a positive number.
 For distance, it is in meters.
 For duration, it is in minutes.
-* PERIOD: The period for which you want to set a goal.
-It must be one of the following: daily, weekly, monthly, yearly.
-Only activities that are recorded within the period will be counted towards the goal.

 **Examples**